InpsydeNiklas/mlp-docs/Diátaxis/1. Tutorials/Get started/WIP 7. Publish new content in multiple languages.md

 4. Provide the translated name (and slug if applicable).
 5. Repeat for all languages, then click **Update**.

+> **Tip:** Translating taxonomies ensures that your categories and tags are consistent across all languages and helps with navigation.

 MultilingualPress will create the corresponding categories/tags in each language site, linking them together.

+---

 ### 3. Translate the Post (or Page) Content